bocchino/AppleCore/README.md

 Currently acc accepts the following command-line options.
 In the future, more options may be provided:

--decls=DF1:...:DFn - Before translating SF, parse files DF1 through
+  - `-decls=DF1:...:DFn`

-    DFn and get the declarations out of them.
+    Before translating SF, parse files DF1 through DFn and get the declarations out of them.
 This allows SF to refer to functions, constants, data, or variables declared in any of the DFi, which is essential for separate compilation.
 The Makefile
     ${APPLECORE}/Examples/Makefile illustrates how this is done.

--include - Translate SF in include mode (see Section 5.1 of the
+  - `-include`

-    AppleCore specification).
+    Translate SF in include mode (see Section 5.1 of the AppleCore specification).
 If no -include appears on the command line, then the default is top-level mode.

 -tf=TF - Instruct the assembler to write the output to file TF.
 (TF
     stands for "text file," which is how the S-C Macro Assembler